 South Koreans have managed to avoid becoming obese through a diet consisting of rice, fish, and the traditional side dish known as kimchi.
 Kimchi consists of fermented vegetables such as cabbage and radishes seasoned with such things as garlic and chilli powder.

-South Koreans pride themselves in a high carb, low fat diet.
-Although they 05/consume a lot of carbs, they choose ones which are not processed.
+South Koreans pride themselves on a high-carb, low-fat diet.
+Although they consume a lot of carbs, they choose ones that are not processed.
 Try trading your breakfast of bacon and eggs for broiled fish and brown rice and instead of grabbing a donut or biscuit, give kimchi a go.
-Although kimchi 05/take a bit of getting used to, it provides you with gut-healthy probiotics, beneficial fibre, and antioxidants.
+Although kimchi takes a bit of getting used to, it provides you with gut-healthy probiotics, beneficial fibre, and antioxidants.

 Another delicious Korean dish is bibimbap which involves mixing rice with a variety of sautéed vegetables and a small portion of meat such as beef, topped with soy sauce.